Heartbeat, failover and quorum in a Windows or Linux cluster

 When there is a network isolation, the behavior with a split-brain checker is:

-- a split-brain checker has been configured with the IP address of a router (a witness),
+- a split-brain checker has been configured with the IP address of a witness (typically a router),

 - in case of network isolation, before going to ALONE, both nodes test the IP address,